Is Erythritol a Safe Sweetener? 5 Things to Consider

 Recent studies have shown that the use of non-nutritive sweeteners can worsen outcomes in patients with adiposity-related diseases such as hypertension, dyslipidemia, and diabetes.

-3. Non-nutritive sweeteners alter the gut microbiota
+Non-nutritive sweeteners alter gut microbiota

 Furthermore, it has been found that chronic use of non-nutritive sweeteners can alter the gut microbiome.